apenella/go-ansible/README.md

 # go-ansible

-Go-ansible is a package for running Ansible playbooks from Golang applications.
+Go-ansible is a package for running `ansible-playbook` or `ansible` commands from Golang applications.
-It supports `ansible-playbook` command with the most of its options.
+It supports the most of its options for each command.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->